sheaobrien25/2020_dataviscourse_homework/hw3/README.md

 First, make any bar in either bar chart change color when the mouse hovers over it **using JavaScript**.
 We could accomplish this with a hover effect using CSS.
 However, this has some limitations, e.g. it can't be used to trigger synchronized highlighting in other views.

 Your second interactive component will be to use D3 to listen for clicks on each scatterplot point - when clicked, the browser should log the x and y coordinates of that point to the console.

-Note that, because the events are attached in the `update()` function, clicking points won't work unless you first switch datasets!
-You should fix this by calling `changeData()` when the document loads.

 **Extra credit 1:** instead of just dumping the coordinates to the console on clicks, display the coordinates in a tooltip when the mouse hovers over the points.
 We recommend that you use the [SVG title element](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/title) for that.